Peppers, Onions, and Mushrooms – An Easy Vegetable Side Dish Recipe

 Peppers, onions and mushrooms, oh my!
 My absolute favorite vegetable side dish (Oh, heck, I could make this a main dish!) is peppers, onions and mushrooms sauteed together in butter, seasoned with garlic, paprika and turmeric and sprinkled with Himalayan pink salt.

-It is such an easy recipe, that there isn’t even a recipe necessary to make it.
-In fact, I’m not actually going to give you a recipe this week!
-I’m challenging you to make this easy real food side dish without a recipe.
+This is such an easy recipe that you really don’t need to follow a recipe to make it.
+You really can’t mess it up.
 Just add things to taste and enjoy being a pinch-of-this-and-a-little-bit-of-that cook for one meal!

 Oh, okay.
 I’ll give some general instructions.
 I can at least tell you how much of this and that I used, but that’s it!
 The rest is up to you!

-Before eating I drizzled on a bit of olive oil or avocado oil.
+- Before eating I drizzled on a bit of olive oil or avocado oil.
 You can never have too much healthy fat.

 I love this combo of veggies and the kids love it, too.
 You can add various spices to make it go with different dishes, as well.
 For fajitas, add cumin.
 For a curry, add curry powder.
 Those are just two examples.